 How to Use Data Driven Pages in ArcGIS

-1. Set Up Index Layer
+Step 1.
+Set Up Index Layer

 The “Data Driven Pages Setup” button (far left) is how to select the index layer.
-The index layer is the feature class that the mapbook will be based on.
-After enabling data driven pages, you can modify how pages will be sorted in a mapbook.
-This defines what pages will be first to last in your mapbook.
+The index layer is the feature class that will control the pages of the mapbook.
+Each attribute record will represent a single page.

-3 Export Mapbook
+Step 3.
+Export Mapbook

 To export a data driven pages mapbook, click File > Export Map…

 Select type as PDF.
 Under the “Pages” tab, to compile all choose the “All” radio select button.

 - If you forget to select “all”, it will only export a single page in the PDF.

 - You cannot export JPG, PNG, or TIF as mapbooks because only PDFs allow multiple pages.